 The service is static and operates in a variety of care settings across the Romney Marsh and Shepway area.
 Three of the groups are specifically for clients with dementia and attendees at these sessions include day centre clients and those on respite or in long term care

 “All clients involved in these groups benefit greatly and have recalled some memories with the group that we have been able to recall with them again.
 All the volunteers are bubbly and friendly and have a really good connection with our service users.
 After each session the clients are clearly in raised spirits.
 They really miss these sessions when they are not on.”

 What our volunteers say they like best about being involved:

 "The joy on the clients faces when they see us return after a break."

 What the attendees say:

 Volunteers receive a full induction and training is provided in a variety of ways.
-Volunteers work in groups to facilitate sessions on a weekly basis in blocks of 10 sessions, usually with a month to six week break in between.
+Volunteers work in groups to facilitate sessions on a weekly basis in blocks of 10 sessions for OMM and 8 sessions for CTR, usually with a month to six week break in between.
 Regular volunteer support meetings are held throughout the year.